PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 💫If you don't need a freelancer, a small tip will still be appreciated, so I'll be able to create more repositories (or improve the existing ones) and spend some time to help the community!

+The other way to support me, is to buy me some artworks, thank you!

 IMPORTANT NOTE:

 This is still a WIP (Work In Progress).